Nesa-lab20/Gene-finder/README.md

 The file with the answer for applying the code gene_finder.py to the ecoli.FASTA is ORF2.txt

 # 3 Use your code to solve the Open Reading Frame problem on Rosalind (Problem 72).
+The LLM was used to modify the code "gene_finder2.py" to accomodate the input given by Rosalind.
 The code was copied to jupyter notebook for the submission on Rosalind The file with only the code is named and found in this repository as Rosalind72.py
 ```markdown